salesforce/einstein-platform/documentation/cookbook/llm-open-connector-grok.md

 # LLM Open Connector + Grok

 Learn how to implement Salesforce's [LLM Open Connector](/docs/apis/llm-open-connector/) with the xAI platform and [Grok](https://x.ai/news/grok-4).
 No custom scripts or deployments are required.
-Just plug in your xAI API key and you're off to the races.
+Simply generate an xAI API key and create a configured model in Salesforce.

 <!-- truncate -->